flowground/amazonaws-com-glue-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### TagResource
-### Adds tags to a resource.
+> Adds tags to a resource.
 A tag is a label you can assign to an AWS resource.
 In AWS Glue, you can tag only certain resources.
-For information about what resources you can tag, see <a href="http://docs.aws.amazon.com/glue/latest/dg/monitor-tags.html">AWS Tags in AWS Glue</a>.
+For information about what resources you can tag, see <a href="http://docs.aws.amazon.com/glue/latest/dg/monitor-tags.html">AWS Tags in AWS Glue</a>.<br/>

 #### Input Parameters
 * `Action` - _required_